SuppliedOrange/InactivityMonitor/README.md

 NON_LETHAL = False # Nothing gets locked with this mode on, but the rest of the app will work.
 ```

+#### **NOTE**: The password by default is "oppo", you will have to type that into your keyboard to unlock your device unless you change it.

 ## Credits

 + The `character.png` comes from [dinopixel.com](https://dinopixel.com/guess-the-character-from-just-black-and-white-color-pixel-art-10625) and the author is [Squidgril202](https://dinopixel.com/user/squidgril202).
 You may not use this character anywhere without explicit permission from the owner, and the license of this repo does not cover it.